JustinaPetr/nexus/examples/README.md

 ## Example: Research Assistant

-This [example][research_planner] demonstrates the functionality of an agent designed to help students and researchers to write scientific papers.
+This [example][research_assistant] demonstrates the functionality of an agent designed to help students and researchers to write scientific papers.
 This example uses `wikipedia` and `arxiv` [tools](../offchain/tools/README.md) to search for information and research papers relevant to the specied research topic.

 ### Skills